-Composition and floristic diversity of the swamp forests of Doumaintang, East Cameroon Region
+Floristic Composition and diversity of the swamp forests of Doumaintang, East Cameroon Region

 Abstract

-In the wetlands of the Congo Basin, swamp forests represent a major ecological challenge.
+In the wetlands of the Congo Basin, swamp forests represent a major ecological challenge (what kind?).
 It is therefore important to know the floristic diversity and the way in which species function in order to conserve them more effectively.
 Three types of swamp were selected for the collection of floristic data: swamps on flat ground (MTP), swamps on steep ground (MTE) and swamps at the forest edge (MLF).
-Sixty-two plots covering an area of 15.5 ha were set up throughout the study area.
+Sixty-two plots (size?) covering an area of 15.5 ha were set up throughout the study area.
 The functional traits of the species recorded and their IUCN conservation status were determined.
 The results show a total of 263 species divided into 65 families and 177 genera throughout the study site.
 The MLFs are the richest and most species-diverse environments, with 214 species, 210 genera and 82 families.
 The Shannon index is average (3.25± 0.27 bits) in the study area and the Piélou equitability index (0.9±0.03) is high.
 The flora of the Doumaintang swamps, based on the phytogeographical distribution areas, showed that this environment belongs to the Guineo-Congolese domain, with 59.2 %, 20.4 % and 58.5 % of species in the MTP, MTE and MLF respectively.

 Key words: Floristic composition, floristic diversity, swamps, conservation, Doumaintang